 Before you start, make sure you have enough stones to complete your path.
 Wear sturdy boots and gloves during installation.

 Be careful when working with the stones.
-Bend your knees and lift with your legs to avoid injury.
+Bend your knees and lift with your legs to help avoid injury.

 Lay the stones out along the planned path.
 Walk their length, rearranging them as needed.
 Your feet should land squarely on the stones when you take normal strides.

 Before beginning any excavation, call 811 to check for underground utilities.

 Once the stones are in place, trace their shape in the ground by cutting around the edges of each stone with a sharp, long-handled spade.

 Remove the grass under the stone.
 Make sure you slice deeply enough to get below the roots.